blinsay/blinsay.github.com/zola/content/CHC3.md

 +++
-title = "CHC3"
+title = "CHC3 - The Cobble Hill Computer Coffee Club"
 +++

-Every couple of weeks, the computerati of Middle Brooklyn get together to have coffee in Cobble Hill Park and talk about what is best in life (and worst in computers).
-We call it Cobble Hill Computer Coffee Club, or CHC3 for short.
+Every couple of weeks, some NYC software folks get together to have a morning beverage in Cobble Hill Park and talk computers.
+We don't have a set agenda or topics or speakers - we just chat.
+If you're excited about something, we'd love to talk about it.

-We always meet at one of the round picnic tables in the park, but don't have a regular schedule - we pick a day (usually a Friday) based on the weather and how long it's been since we've last met.
-If you want to get an email about the next time we meet [sign up here](https://forms.gle/JysGUfh6efiAa8pz7).
+We don't have regular scheduled meetings - we pick a day about four to six weeks after our last coffee where the weather looks tolerable.
+When we do meet, we tend to start at 9am.

+If you want to get an email the next time we meet [sign up here](https:// forms.gle/JysGUfh6efiAa8pz7).